theolivenbaum/resin/README.md

 <a name="scale" id="scale"></a>
 ##Scaling

 Increase responses per second with more RAM and more caching abilities, faster CPU's and solid disks.

 ####Extreme scaling

 Buy Gb network and use bare-metal.
-Shard and connect each subindex to each other in a network of nodes.
-Call me, I'll show you.

 ####Google scale